 Goal of education

-The Costume Design Major of the Master’s Degree Programme in Design for Theatre, Film and Television aims at the student’s personal development in artistic practice, creative enquiry and collaboration, theoretical and critical thinking, and his/her professional competence as costume designer in projects for screen and the performing arts.
-The studies are enriched and updated by new design practices and new research in the field.
+The Costume Design Major of the Master’s Degree Programme in Design for Theatre, Film and Television focuses on the students’ personal development in artistic practice, through creative enquiry and collaboration, theoretical and critical thinking, and aims at their professional competence as costume designers in projects for screen and the performing arts.
+The studies are continuously enriched and updated by new design practices, new technologies and cutting-edge research in the field.